 We want to provide some relief from endless hours spent arguing over the "most essential features."
-Our experience is that those discussions are based on theory and hearsay.
+Our experience is that those discussions are based largely on theory and hearsay.
 In the past, we used spreadsheets to try to solve this problem.
 But spreadsheets are tough to use across a team, provide poor visibility, and are not tied to the feature and requirement details.

-Using the Aha!
-Scorecard will allow you to rank features against your strategy.
+Using the Aha! scorecard will allow you to rank features against your strategy.
 Each product can have a unique scorecard comprised of metrics that reflect your strategy, but make sense at a feature level.
 You can fully customize the metrics, scale, weighting, and complexity used to add quantification to your features.

-You may consider using one Scorecard for all of your products to compare features across the portfolio -- but that's up to you.
-Just note that if you change Scorecards for a product, the previous data will be lost.
+You may consider using one scorecard for all of your products to compare features across the portfolio — but that's up to you.
+Just note that if you change scorecards for a product, the previous data will be lost.

 Create your scorecard

-We get you started with a default scorecard, but you can also create your own -- you can even create multiple scorecards by creating custom scorecard fields.
+We get you started with a default scorecard, but you can also create your own — you can even create multiple scorecards by creating custom scorecard fields.

-Note that Scorecards are updated once so if you want multiple people to weigh in, it's best to have a live collaborative session or request they provide comments for each feature.
+Note: Each feature can only have one score.
+So if you want multiple people to weigh in, it's best to have a live collaborative session or request they provide comments for each feature.